Nimo

 Antigen injection into a mouse stimulates spleen B lymphocytes that produce antibodies specific to that antigen.

-Fusion of spleen cells with myeloma cells produces hybridomas that both secrete antibody and divide indefinitely.
+Fusion of spleen cells with myeloma cells produces hybridomas that secrete antibody and divide indefinitely.

-Selective culture medium removes unfused myeloma cells; surviving hybridomas are cloned to make monoclonal populations.
+Selective culture medium removes unfused myeloma cells; surviving hybridomas are cloned to create monoclonal populations.

-Monoclonal antibodies come from one clone and therefore recognise one epitope on one protein antigen.
+Monoclonal antibodies come from one clone and therefore recognize one epitope on one protein antigen.

-Antibody–antigen binding depends on complementary shape between an antibody variable region and an antigen epitope (lock‑and‑key).
+Antibody–antigen binding depends on the complementary shape between an antibody variable region and an antigen epitope.

-Cloning ensures batch uniformity; antigen changes or masked epitopes prevent binding and limit effectiveness.
+Cloning ensures batch uniformity; antigen changes or masked epitopes can limit binding and effectiveness.

 Built with v0